August 21, 2018

-Back-to-school season is around the corner and according to the 2017 Universitas Barometer, the costs inherent to the new school year are a great source of concern for most parents, especially since these increase every year with inflation and as children progress in their schooling.
-In 2016, Quebec parents spent on average $9211 per child for school supplies and tuition fees, all education levels combined (pre-school to university), compared to $912 in 2016,2 a 10% hike.
+Back-to-school expenses are a central concern for parents, especially since these increase yearly with inflation and as children progress in their academic careers.
+In 2017, Quebec parents spent an average of $1,0161 per child for school supplies and tuition, all education levels combined (pre-school to university), compared to $912 in 2016,2 a 10% hike.
 In the last five years, these expenses have risen by over 44%―they amounted to an average of $7053 per child in 2013.
 And the older their children get, the more parents have to pay.2 Families can expect to pay an average:

 Of course, the bigger the family, the bigger the bill, so the new school year doesn’t come in cheap for larger families.
 But even if most parents tap directly into their bank accounts to cover these expenses, there are ways to prepare for it and anticipate its costs.

 - Give last year’s school supplies a second life.
 Some supplies you bought might come back at the end of the year: if they are in good enough condition, keep them for next year.
 If you have children in different school levels, you could also make significant savings by passing on what they longer need to their siblings.